awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 **Note**
 New domains take about ten minutes to initialize\.
 After your domain is initialized, you can upload data and make changes to the domain\.

-**Note**
-New domains take roughly ten minutes to initialize\.
-After your domain is initialized, you can upload data and make changes to the domain\.

 **To create an Amazon ES domain \(AWS CLI\)**
 + Run the following command to create an Amazon ES domain\.